Diagnosis & Tests

 Seeing a Specialist

-A specialist (ophthalmologist or optometrist) will use a device called an ophthalmoscope to examine your retina and macula.
+An eye specialist (ophthalmologist or optometrist) will use a device called an ophthalmoscope to examine your retina and macula for drusen.
 If the specialist suspects you have wet ARMD, she will use special equipment to scan your eye for abnormal blood vessels.
 She will first inject a special dye into a vein in your arm.
 When the dye reaches the blood vessels in the retina, it will highlight any vessels that are abnormal.
-The specialist can study the images of these blood vessels to determine if you have ARMD and work with you to develop a treatment plan.
+The specialist can study the images of these blood vessels to determine if you have wet ARMD.